 Inpatient Rehab Treatment

-Someone who will not stop their addiction may be prepared to enter inpatient treatment on their own.
+When an addict won’t stop their addiction, they may not be prepared to enter inpatient treatment on their own.
 Offer the inpatient information to your friend, and help them enroll in the program.
 Inpatient rehab is not the only course of action for addiction recovery, but an inpatient facility gives addicts a chance to work on themselves without distractions.

 You cannot forcibly send someone to rehab, but you can push them in that direction after a long talk.
-Look over many different treatment programs in your area, and help your friend or family member enroll quickly.
+When an addict won’t stop on their own, you can conduct an intervention.
+Look at many different treatment programs in your area, and help your friend or family member enroll quickly.
 You may be the person who handles all the paperwork from the outside, and you will be a constant source of support.

 Cut Contact with the Addict